Tag: Tapas

 It is always refreshing to step away from the familiar coastal routines and immerse ourselves in the quiet, enduring traditions of Málaga’s inland villages.
 Sharing a plate of local food and listening to music in a sun-drenched plaza reminds us of the simple, authentic connections that make living in or visiting this part of the world so incredibly special.

-• A Taste of the Sierra: Guaro’s Tapas Route and White Village Charm
+• Guaro’s Tapas Route and White Village Charm

 If you are looking for an authentic Andalusian experience away from the bustling coastal resorts, the inland pueblos blancos (white villages) of Málaga always deliver.
 A prime example is Guaro, a charming village that recently showcased the very best of its local culture and cuisine during the May 1st bank holiday.